raspberrypilearning/comic-character/en/step_3.md

 ### Design the Superhero origin story section

-You will add another text area to your form so users can describe their supehero's origin story.
+You will add another text area to your form so users can describe their superhero's origin story.

 --- task ---